Tirru-2002/AI-Companion-Langchain/README.md

 ### Evaluation Workflow

-~ Note: create .env file and insert your api key, then edit question and ground_truth as per document
+~ Note: create .env file and insert your api key, then edit question and ground_truth as per document in .py
 1. Upload one or more PDF or TXT documents.
 2. Documents are split into chunks.
 3. Chunks are embedded using Google's embedding model.